Ryszard Janecki: Biography

 Janecki started playing football with his local team AKS Chorzów.
 He progressed through the youth sides, eventually moving to Lechia Tomaszów Mazowiecki to play first team football.
 In 1939, with the outbreak of World War Two, football in Poland was ceased, and Polish footballing clubs were closed down.
 Janecki's first team, AKS Chorzów, became known as Germania Königshütte to sound more German for the cities occupiers.
-Janecki featured for Germania in 1939 before the club was itself was closed down and Janecki was drafted into the Wehrmacht.
+Janecki featured for Germania in 1939 before the club itself was closed down and Janecki was drafted into the Wehrmacht.
 At some point during the war Janecki was captured and taken to a POW camp in England.
 He would go on to join the Polish Army Corps that was serving in Italy.
 After the war he chose to stay in Italy and started playing in the Italian leagues, initially playing with Fiorentina and spending a season with the club.
 After this first season he and fellow Polish player, Wincenty Franiel, signed contracts with AC Legnano.
 Over the course of the season with Legrano, he made 18 appearances and scored 3 goals in Italy's second division.
 At the first opportunity both players returned to Poland, with Janecki returning to his boyhood club AKS.
 Janecki only made 2 appearances with AKS, however both were in the league playoffs to decide the Polish champions.
 Janecki was not able to positively contribute in the playoffs, with AKS losing all 4 games, but finishing in third place overall in the Polish championships.
 After his return to AKS, Janecki moved to Lechia Gdańsk, where he went on to make 5 appearances in the league, and scoring 4 league goals in the process.
 Janecki again did not stay with the club for long and soon found himself playing for Rokita Brzeg.
 He spent 7 years with Rokita, becoming the clubs player-manager for the final 4 years of his stay.
 In 1958 Janecki retired from playing football and focused on management, taking his second managerial role with PKS Wołów, whom he spent 6 years with.